Are You Writing to the Void?

 A New Way to Think About Writing

 You’re the type of author who works hard on your writing.
-You pour thought, care, and energy into every sentence.
-You revise and you refine, and you try to make your ideas meaningful and clear.
+You pour thought, care, and energy into every sentence and you revise and refine, and you try to make your ideas meaningful and clear.
 Then you publish it, and hear absolutely nothing back.

 There are no comments or emails, and no connection.
 Eventually the doubts start creeping in: